pubkey/rxdb/docs-src/tutorials/server.md

 The server plugin is usefull

-- To simulate the couchdb in develope-mode without setting up a real one
+- To simulate the couchdb in developer-mode without setting up a real one
 - To replicate data between the renderer and the node-process in an electron-app
 - To fast spin up a prototype-app without having to define an API